Mt. Katsuragi 葛城山

 The charming town at the foot of the mountain

-If you have another hour or two to spare, walk from Kintetsu Gose Station via the ancient shrine of Kamoyamaguchi-jinja, ending at Takagamo-jinja Shrine, which enables you to see more of the charming town at the foot of the mountain.
+If you have another two or three hours to spare, walk from Kintetsu Gose Station via the ancient shrine of Kamoyamaguchi-jinja, ending at Takakamo Jinja Shrine, which enables you to see more of the charming town at the foot of the mountain.

 Stay overnight for stunning views